Established in 2010

-So, when I discovered the more natural way of healing for my Endometriosis, I tried to find natural alternatives that I could take, to replace the Ibuprofen.
+So, when I discovered the more natural way of healing endometriosis, I tried to find natural alternatives that I could take to replace the ibuprofen.
 I found Devil’s Claw and Cramp Bark.
-They were certainly effective and did provide me with some relief but somehow it still felt more like a “band-aid” approach to my Endometriosis Pain.
-I wasn’t really alleviating the source of the pain – the adhesions and Endometriosis Cysts.
+They were certainly effective and did provide me with some relief but somehow it still felt more like a “band-aid” approach to my endometriosis pain.
+I wasn’t really alleviating the source of the pain, the adhesions and endometrial cysts.

-It was last month, that I learnt a whole new approach to healing that I had never considered.
-I have been so focused on what I eat, what supplements I feed my body and ensuring I get maximum Nutritional support for my body, that I had forgotten a basic concept.
-Our bodies use our bloodstream as our highways, to get those nutrients to the very bits they need to get to.
-Here is an interesting concept….. most of us will have major traffic jams in abdominal cavity!
+It was last month that I learnt a whole new approach to healing that I had never considered.
+I have been so focused on what I eat, what supplements I feed my body and ensuring I get maximum nutritional support for my body that I had forgotten a basic concept.
+Our bodies use our bloodstream as our highways to get those nutrients to the very bits they need to get to.
+Here is an interesting concept… most of us will have major traffic jams in the abdominal cavity!

-The Uterus sits in the middle of our lower abdominal cavity and all the lane ways run towards it from the sides and the bottom.
-By massaging the lane ways, we free up the traffic and can allow our “Nutrient Truck” to get to where it needs to get.
+The uterus sits in the middle of our lower abdominal cavity and all the lane ways run towards it from the sides and the bottom.
+By massaging the lane ways, we free up the traffic and can allow our “nutrient truck” to get to where it needs to go.

-What’s interesting about this Strategy is that it doesn’t cost any money and it isn’t particularly hard to do and on some level, it is instinctual for us to want to massage ourselves when we feel pain.
-I just never recognised the importance of this strategy until I did a Mayan Massage Course last month.
+What’s interesting about this strategy is that it doesn’t cost any money and it isn’t particularly hard to do and on some level, it is instinctual for us to want to massage ourselves when we feel pain.
+I just never recognized the importance of this strategy until I did a Mayan Massage Course last month.

 We naturally massage or at least touch our lower abdominal area when we are in pain.
 You will often see pregnant women clutching their unborn baby when they feel any sense of danger in their surroundings.
 I know I used to often instinctively clutch my abdominal area, when my period was sore.
 It is simply natural to want to soothe our bodies with touch.